 However, what doesn’t work is downpour (read, short burst of work) followed by long, dry spell.
 Can you fast for two days and then eat the quantity you missed in one sitting?
 No, right?
 The same applies here.

 You’ve to digest slowly bit by bit.
-You’ve to be disciplined to take out at least 30 minutes every day to work on your English language skills.
+You’ve to take out at least 30 minutes every day to work on your English language skills.
+If you show this consistency, you can achieve terrific results.

 As a solo-practitioner, you don’t have the luxury of an accountability partner or the forced discipline of a formal class.
 Therefore, you’ve to consciously make space for English language in your schedule every day.